 $29.99 a year.
 The royalty percentage you earn depends on the number of downloads you get and is split into levels (see below).

 They also offer bonuses but you have to understand how the scheme works.
-Check out this link for more details.
+Check out your account’s dashboard for more details.

 Vecteezy offers customers subscriptions for unlimited content downloads, with monthly or yearly plans.
 Yearly unlimited subscriptions (billed annually) cost

 $14.
 Only the pro plan offers unlimited downloads, cleared for commercial use, with legal protection and no attribution required.
 Customers can see an artist’s page and search between free and pro license content.